junwatu/automated-content-generation/blogs/README.md

 ### Node.js HTTP Server

-The Node.js HTTP server offers a set of APIs, which include:
+The Node.js HTTP server is built with express.js.
+The server offers a set of APIs, which include:

 `/api/generate`